ecordes-vt/docs/src/docs/automate-studio/flow-bounties/README.md

 ## How do I Claim a Bounty? {docsify-ignore}
 More sample text.
 Build the flow, have it verified, get paid!

+## How do I Propose a Bounty? {docsify-ignore}
+Even more sample text.
+Propose a flow, build the flow, have it verified, get paid!

+<a href="https://forms.gle/C6G5oQJiDaqdyWGR7" id="propose-flow-bounty-btn">PROPOSE A FLOW BOUNTY</a>

 <hr>

 ## Currently Open Automate Flow Bounties {docsify-ignore}